-In this episode Operations Officer Wayne Rigg (currently on secondment to Emergency Management Victoria) discusses his role as the operational lead to implement an Australian first in the use of aircraft in nighttime firefighting.
-This comes after a successful trial in Ballarat this year to gain regulatory approval from Civil Aviation Safety Authority regulatory to conduct night fire suppression activities using night vision goggles.
+In this episode, Operations Officer Wayne Rigg (currently working for Emergency Management Victoria) talks about his role as the operational lead to carry out an Australian first trial in the use of helicopters in nighttime firefighting.
+The trial was a success and resulted in approval from the Civil Aviation Safety Authority regulatory to conduct night fire suppression activities using night vision goggles.

 About Wayne Rigg

-Wayne joined the CFA as a volunteer at the Eildon Fire Brigade in 1994 and became a career firefighter in 1995 where he was stationed at Ballarat City Fire Station and was promoted through the ranks to Senior Station Officer.
+Wayne joined the CFA as a volunteer at the Eildon Fire Brigade in 1994 and became a career firefighter in 1995.
+He was initially stationed at Ballarat City Fire Station and was then promoted through the ranks to Senior Station Officer.

-Wayne trained as an Air Attack Supervisor in 2005 and has been involved in aerial firefighting since, where he is now considered one of the leading subject matter experts within aerial firefighting in Australia.
+Wayne trained as an Air Attack Supervisor in 2005 and has been involved in aerial firefighting since.
+He is now considered one of the leading subject matter experts within aerial firefighting in Australia.

-Wayne is an air observer, air attack supervisor and air operations manager and performs a number of aviation coordination roles at Regional and State level.
+Wayne is also an air observer and air operations manager and performs a number of aviation coordination roles at Regional and State level.